steveshogren/hugo-blog/content/page/training.md

 ### Step 5 - Regularly Go to Meetups

 The more people you know in the industry, the more potential contacts you will have for finding a great job.
-A person with less skills and good contacts sometimes gets the better job.
+A person with fewer skills and good contacts sometimes gets the better job.

 Use a site like [Meetup.com](http://www.meetup.com) to find local meetups and user